elNino0916/TimeSyncPlugin/README.md

 # TimeSyncPlugin for 1.20.6 (Spigot)
 Syncs the real world time with the time on your minecraft server.
-[CONFIGURABLE TIMEZONE / WORLDS]
 ## Features:
 - Set Timezone in Config
 - Set custom world in config